Understanding Acoustic Neuromas

 The first is focused radiation, sometimes called stereotactic radiosurgery.
 It doesn’t actually involve cutting, but rather is it “surgically precise radiation” to destroy the tumor, Thompson said.

-“We do more acoustic neuroma surgeries than almost anyone in the country,” Thompson said.
+“We do more acoustic neuroma surgeries than almost anyone in the country,” Thompson said, which is one of the primary reasons the Dickson County, Tennessee, wife and mother of 4 choose Vanderbilt.

 How do people find the skull base care team?